ash-project/igniter/README.md

 Igniter is a code generation and project patching framework.

 There are two audiences for Igniter:
-- library authors and platform teams: Igniter is a toolkit for writing smarter generators that can semantically create _and modify_ existing files in end-user's projects (e.g. codemods)
-- end-users:
+- **end-users**:
-  - Igniter provides tasks like `mix igniter.install` to automatically add dependencies to your project
+  - Provides tasks like `mix igniter.install` to automatically add dependencies to your project
-  - Igniter provides upgraders to upgrade your deps and apply codemods at the same time
+  - Provides upgraders to upgrade your deps and apply codemods at the same time
-  - Igniter provides refactors like `mix igniter.refactor.rename_function` to refactor your code automatically
+  - Provides refactors like `mix igniter.refactor.rename_function` to refactor your code automatically

-## For library authors and platform teams

-Igniter is a toolkit for writing smarter generators that can semantically create _and modify_ existing files.
+- **library authors and platform teams**: Igniter is a toolkit for writing smarter generators that can semantically create _and modify_ existing files in end-user's projects (e.g. codemods)

 ## For end-users